 A few good approaches for dealing with transparency in 3D content are listed below, starting with the simplest options first:

-• Use only images which are either fully opaque or fully transparent, avoiding any semitransparency.
-Then set the project Sampling property to Nearest.
+- Use only images which are either fully opaque or fully transparent, avoiding any semitransparency.
+Then set the object's Sampling property to Nearest.
 This avoids any linear filtering introducing semitransparent pixels in between opaque and transparent pixels.
 This is often suitable for retro/pixel art style 3D content.
+As Construct lets you change the sampling per object, you can make sure only 3D shapes with semitransparent images use Nearest sampling while still allowing the rest of the project to use a better-quality Trilinear sampling.

 Construct's mesh distortion feature allows you to deform objects by splitting them in to a grid of mesh points that can be independently moved around.
 You can see this in action in the Mesh distortion example.

-In both the mesh editor and at runtime, mesh points can also individually be moved on the Z axis with a Z elevation property.
-This provides another way to make customised 3D appearances in your project, and could even be used as a limited kind of 3D modelling.
-For an example of how dynamic mesh Z elevation looks, see the Mesh Z elevation example.
+In both the mesh editor and at runtime, mesh points can also individually be moved on the Z axis with a Z property.
+This provides another way to make customized 3D appearances in your project, and could even be used as a limited kind of 3D modelling.
+For an example of how dynamic mesh Z positioning looks, see the Mesh Z elevation example.

 Using 2D layers